evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_AWD/_index.md

 The Hyundai Ioniq 6 Long Range AWD, with dimensions of 4855 mm in length, 1880 mm in width, and 1495 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
 The Hyundai Ioniq 6 Long Range AWD is available in a total of 9 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the Hyundai Ioniq 6 Long Range AWD, allowing you to customize your vehicle to suit your style and driving preferences.
+The Hyundai Ioniq 6 Long Range AWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 225/55 tires on 18" rims
 - 245/40 tires on 20" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.